jrgroves/Journals/README.txt

 For the Repec/IDEAS list, the journal list at https://ideas.repec.org/top/top.journals.all.html is copied and cleaned in excel and then loaded directly into R. This was due to the complications in getting a clean version into R directly.
-The other problem with this dataset is there are no ISSNs listed so we are required to join on name
+The other problem with this dataset is there are no ISSNs listed so we are required to join on name.